raspy135/Qun-mk2/README.md

 Highlights:

 Qun mk2 has a 2 oscillator virtual analog, FM, granular sound engine.
-2 oscillators can be used separately.
+The 2 oscillators can be used separately.

-The sequencer is an 8-step based sequencer, supporting up to 32/64 steps.
-You can store 8 patterns for each preset.
-It has 8 preset and sequencer pattern buckets.
-You can quickly switch 8 presets and 64 patterns.
+The sequencer is an 8-step based sequencer, and supports up to 32/64 steps per pattern.
+You can store 8 patterns for each preset bucket.
+And it has 8 buckets of tone preset + sequencer patterns.
+So you can quickly switch between 8 presets and 64 (8 x 8 pattern) patterns.

-3 track looper with 5 scenes, you can swap 3 track x 5 scenes while playing.
+It has a 3 track looper with 5 scenes, so you can swap 3 track x 5 scenes while playing.

 Details: